 My husband says I talk like a valley girl sometimes.
 Can you see why in that last paragraph? 😀

-These moist delightful cookie bars are about a 1/2 inch thick and because of the ratio of brown sugar vs. white sugar, these are soft and slightly chewy.
-They stay soft and chewy and they cut really well.
+These delectable, delightful sheet pan perfect chocolate chip cookie bars are about a ½ inch thick and because of the ratio of brown sugar vs. white sugar, these are soft and slightly chewy.
+They stay soft and chewy and they slice really well.

 This post includes affiliate links for Amazon, see my non-disclosure for more and it's no extra cost for you if you do happen to purchase.